El Albaicin in Granada

 Best starting point to visit el Albaicin

+The Albaicin is not easy to walk!
 We can therefore recommend going up by a bus which departs from the stop near the Isabel la Catolica Monument.

-What to see in el Albaicin
+Things to see in el Albaicin

-We propose you the following itinerary in Granda to enjoy el Albaycin and the best views over the Alhambra palace
+We propose you the following itinerary in Granda to enjoy el Albaycin and the best views over the Alhambra palace.

 Strolling through the streets and finding ourselves in front of monuments such as the church of San Juan de los Reyes, the church of San Pedro, the Plaza de San Miguel Bajo, the Cordova Palace and its Gardens.
 Descending the Darro you will find the Castril house which highlights its plateresque entry, an archaeological museum and finally the Bañuelo (Arab baths).
 What follows is the itinerary we recommend you to take in El Albaicin.